Mārtiņš Peniķis: Latvian War of Independence

 In December 1918 he enlisted in the new Latvian Army and became the commander of Courland Military District.
 In June 1919 he became commander of all Latvian units around Liepāja.
 In September he became chief of the all military schools but when the attack of the Bermontians started he returned to active service.
 He became commander of the 2nd Vidzeme Infantry Division and replaced Jorģis Zemitāns as commander of the southern front.
 On 10 November, his division started a massive counterattack and liberated Torņakalns and other parts of Pārdaugava.
 Later he participated in the liberation of Latgale.
 In August 1920 Peniķis was promoted to general and became chief of the staff of the Latvian Army.

 Later life

 From 1921 to 1924 Peniķis was general inspector of the army.
 From 1928 to 1934 he was commander in chief of the Latvian Army.
 In 1934 he reached the maximum service age and retired.
 In retirement he researched Latvian history and worked as military lecturer.
 He has published several books about military history.

 During the Nazi occupation of Latvia in the World War II Peniķis was offered the post of general inspector of a newly formed Latvian Legion however he refused the offer.
-At the end of the Second World War he emigrated to Germany however in 1945 he decided to return to Soviet occupied Latvia.
+At the end of the Second World War he emigrated to Germany however in 1945 he decided to return to the new Latvian Soviet Socialist Republic.
 He was not repressed and continued to research military history.
 Mārtiņš Peniķis died on 18 February 1964 in Riga.
 He is buried at the Riga Forest Cemetery.